philipbrown/signature-php/README.md

 // Create a new Token using your `key` and `secret`:
 $token = new Token('key', 'secret');

-// Create a new signature and pass the HTTP method, the endpoint and the data you want to send:
+// Create a new signature:
 $signature = new Signature($token, 'POST', 'users', $data);

 // Sign the signature